rjankovic/bifabrik/docs/tutorial/tsf_validation.md

 Often, you will need to validate your data before loading it into the next layer of your lakehouse.
 This can involve various scenarios - comparing different lakehouses, validating data types, business rules, etc.

 So as not to restrict your validation logic, `bifabrik` only gets involved in processing the test results.
 The __validation transformation__ checks the values in specific columns indicating errorneous records.
-If errors / warnings are found, these can either fail the pipeline or just the issue and write it to the [log file](util_log.md).
+If errors / warnings are found, these can either fail the pipeline or just note the issue and write it to the [log file](util_log.md).

 Let's have a look at an example to see how this works.